PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 18:18:54
+Last updated: 2024-04-02 18:19:28
-Random Quote: The winds and waves are always on the side of the ablest navigators. - Edward Gibbon
+Random Quote: Every adversity, every failure, every heartache carries with it the seed of an equal or greater benefit. - Napoleon Hill